RNAS Machrihanish: Second World War

-The Air Station was re-activated again during the Korean War for training purposes.
-Between 1960 and 1962, the base was reconstructed and the current runway built.
+Korean War reactivation

+The station was reactivated in December 1951 during the Korean War, once again commissioned as HMS Landrail.
+During this period 799 Naval Air Squadron operated from the airfield as a refresher flying training unit, flying the Hawker Sea Fury fighter for pilots returning to service after periods in civilian life.

+This renewed activity was short-lived, and the squadron departed in September 1952, after which regular military flying ceased once more and the station was again placed under care and maintenance.

+NATO and United States Navy use

+In the early 1960s the airfield underwent major redevelopment after being identified for use by NATO forces, particularly the United States Navy.
+The original Fleet Air Arm four-runway layout was replaced by a single large runway measuring approximately 10000 ft in length.

 Thereafter the base developed in relation to NATO requirements during the Cold War, and was the focus of anti-submarine operations with US-controlled nuclear depth charges.
 A US Navy SEAL unit is also said to have been based here. £10 million was spent to upgrade the station in the early 1990s, keeping it on a care-and-maintenance basis to provide a runway for emergencies or in the event of conflict.
 The base remained a UK and NATO military base until 1997.

 Campbeltown Airport

 Between the wars a commercial aerodrome was established and is still operated by the government-owned Highlands and Islands Airports Limited operates with IATA location code "GQJ".
-It uses the same single runway which, at 3049m (10,000 feet), is the longest in Scotland.
+It uses the same single runway which, at 3,049m (10,000 feet), is the longest in Scotland.
 The terminal building are at the south-eastern end.
 There are scheduled flights to Glasgow.